12 Tips on How to Pray-read the Word of God to be Spiritually Nourished

 Twelfth, then you might want to praise the Lord according to what you’ve seen in the verses.

 You might continue by praying, “Might have eternal life!
 Oh Father, praise You for Your eternal life.
-Praise You that You give this life to everyone who believes.
-Father, I believe.
+Praise You that You give this life to everyone who believes into Your Son, Jesus Christ.
+Father, I believe in Him.
 Praise You I have eternal life!”

-By applying these twelve tips, I believe we’ll daily enjoy the Lord as our Bread of Life in the words of the Bible.
-Whenever we touch Him by pray-reading in such a way, we’ll receive the best spiritual nourishment to live the normal Christian life.
+By applying these twelve tips, I believe you’ll daily enjoy the Lord as the Bread of Life in the words of the Bible.
+Feeding on Him by pray-reading in such a way, you’ll receive the best spiritual nourishment to live the normal Christian life.